kozikow/kozikow_resume/README.rst

 Prerequisites
 =============

-You need to have latex and moderncv packages installed.
+You need to have latex, including moderncv package installed.

 OSX installation instructions::